Call now in confidence immediate help & advice 24/7

 We also offer our drug and alcohol rehab services in a variety of locations in and around Cumbria, including Carlisle, Kendal, Barrow-in-Furness, Lancaster, Blackpool and Newcastle.

-How Can I Refer Myself Into Rehab?
+How Can I Refer Myself Into Rehab in Cumbria?

-When you call us, you will come into contact with a friendly and experienced admissions officer who is at your disposal to answer any questions.
+When you call us, you will come into contact with a friendly and experienced rehab admissions officer who is at your disposal to answer any questions.

 When you are ready, the admissions officer will conduct a health assessment (free of charge) over the phone in order to begin the process and find the most optimal rehab for you.